angular/angular/aio/content/guide/reactive-forms.md

 ### Display the control’s value

 Reactive forms give you access to the form state and value at a point in time.
 Every `FormControl` provides its current value as an Observable through the `valueChanges` property.
-Since Observables are synchronous, you can subscribe immediately retrieve or listen to changes in the form’s value in the template using the `AsyncPipe` or in the component class using the `subscribe` method.
+Since Observables are synchronous, you can subscribe immediately, retrieve, or listen to changes in the form’s value in the template using the `AsyncPipe` or in the component class using the `subscribe()` method.
 The `value` property also gives you a snapshot of the current value.
 Display the current value using interpolation in the template with the following example.

 <code-example path="reactive-forms/src/app/name-editor/name-editor.component.html" region="display-value" linenums="false" title="src/app/name-editor/name-editor.component.html (control value)">

 </code-example>

-You also are provided access to more information about a given control through properties and methods provided with each instance.
+Reactive forms also provide access to more information about a given control through properties and methods provided with each instance.

 <style>
   td, th {vertical-align: top}